open-feature/spec/specification/sections/02-providers.md

 #### Provider hooks

-Feature flag management systems often need to transform the context structures the user provides or generally address lifecycle concerns.
-A `provider hook` exposes a mechanism for providers to register [`Hooks`](./04-hooks.md) to tap into various stages of the flag evaluation lifecycle.
+A `provider hook` exposes a mechanism for `providers` to register [`hooks`](./04-hooks.md) to tap into various stages of the flag evaluation lifecycle.
+As one example, feature flag management systems often need to transform the context structures the user provides.

 ##### Requirement 2.10

-> The provider interface **MAY** define a `provider hook` mechanism which can be optionally implemented in order to add `hook` instances to the client.
+> The provider interface **MUST** define a `provider hook` mechanism which can be optionally implemented in order to add `hook` instances to the client.

 ```
 class MyProvider implements Provider {